Lee Jin-hyun: Club career

-FK Austria Wien

 He graduated from Pohang Iron & Steel Elementary School, Pohang Steel Middle School, and Pohang Steel High School, which are affiliated with the Pohang Steelers, and entered Sungkyunkwan University after being selected by the Pohang Steelers in 2016.

+Austria Wien

-On August 11, 2017, Lee Jin-hyun signed with the Austrian Bundesliga side, Austria Wien, on a 1-year loan from Pohang Steelers with 3 year additional purchase option.
+On 11 August 2017, he moved to Austrian Bundesliga side Austria Wien on a one-year loan with an additional purchase option for another three years.

-On August 27, 2017, Lee Jin-hyun made his debut appearance against FC Admira Wacker and he also scored his debut goal at the 76th minute.
+On 27 August 2017, Lee made his debut appearance against Admira Wacker and he also scored his debut goal at the 76th minute.